Review and road test of the MINI Clubman Cooper D

 Market and Model

 MINI isn't troubling to address the budget end of the family hatchback segment here, instead targeting this second generation Clubman at Volkswagen's Golf and better-specified mainstream Focus or Astra models in this sector.
-That means pricing in the £20,000 to £25,000 bracket.
-Here, we've been trying the volume 2.0-litre diesel Cooper D version which at the launch of this car was the least expensive diesel variant you could have, prived at just over £22,000.
-We reckon it's the one to go for, offering punchy 150bhp performance at a premium of around £2,300 over the 1.5-litre petrol-powered base 'Cooper' derivative.
+That means pricing in the £20,000 to £28,000 bracket.
+Here, we've been trying the volume 2.0-litre diesel Cooper D version which costs from around £23,500 in base 'Classic' trim.
+There are also pricier 'Sport' and 'Exclusive' trim options.
+Either way, we reckon that this derivative is the one to go for, offering punchy 150hp performance at a premium of around £2,300 over the 1.5-litre petrol-powered base 'Cooper' derivative.

 Equipment levels are pretty generous, with the Cooper receiving 16" alloy wheels, sat-nav, Bluetooth handsfree phone connectivity, a central display with LED ring and start/stop with keyless start.
 You also get an 'Excitement Pack' which adds extended interior lighting and projects the MINI logo onto the ground when you open the door, just in case you forgot what you were driving.
-Options include the popular 'Chilli Pack' which has been around since the original 'new' MINI was first introduced.
-Here, it includes part-leather upholstery with heated sports seats, park distance control, climate control, LED headlights and LED fog lights - all for just shy of £3,000 extra.
 Expect the usual range of MINI safety features, including ABS, stability control, traction control and optional adaptive cruise control.

 Cost of Ownership

 Let's get one thing out of the way first: this MINI won't be the cheapest car in its class to run.
 The big 2.0-litre engine you get on Cooper D and Cooper S models makes sure of that.
-That's not to say the Cooper D won't be frugal; official figures suggest it'll get 68.9mpg, while chucking out 109g/km of CO2.
+That's not to say the Cooper D won't be frugal; official figures suggest it'll get up to 65.7mpg on the combined cycle, while chucking out 112g/km of CO2.
 That isn't much worse than some smaller 1.6 litre rivals.

 Buyers should expect a standard 3 year 60,000 mile warranty, with fixed price servicing under MINI's TLC scheme a worthwhile option.
 Residuals have always been a MINI strongpoint, so your Clubman should retain a good chunk of its value when you come to sell.
-Just make sure you don't go overboard on the extensive options list; the 'Chilli Pack' has most of the essentials.
+Just make sure you don't go overboard on the extensive options list.
 Speaking of options, try to keep any paint combinations on the tasteful side to maximise resale value.
 Almost all MINI buyers opt for the no-brainer TLC package, which, for around £350, gives you comprehensive servicing cover for five years or 50,000 miles, whichever is reached first.

 In summary, if you need a practical car from this brand and find the Hatch 5-Door model too small and the Countryman Crossover too quirky, then Clubman ownership could be tempting, particularly in this Cooper D guise.
 Forget the compromised and poorly executed first generation version of this car: this MK2 Clubman model is a very different proposition.
 Some other family hatches still offer a little more practicality but there's no doubt that the prospect of going Club-class and enjoying this car's eager uniqueness will seem very appealing to many of the new buyers MINI is seeking to target.